Permutation: A Dictionary Definition for Arrangement of Items

 - Enter when MACD crosses above zero.

-- Enter when RSI is above 70.
+- Enter when RSI exceeds 70.

-- Enter when both conditions are met.
+- Enter when both indicators signal a buy.

 Results: